 Another thing to consider about cloth is that they are bulkier than disposables, but not massively.
 Using pocket btp nappies might mean you need to go up a size in vests.
 I haven’t really found it a problem, brands like frugi do trousers that are cut for cloth, or H&M seem to have generous bottom-sized clothes.
 Cloth nappies don’t restrict movement and provide extra padding for those inevitable falls.
 Oh and did I mention that they just look so much better on than disposables!

-Oh, I do have to mention though, one really bad thing about the cost aspect of cloth nappies is that they’re pretty addictive.
+Oh, one thing you do have to consider, one really bad thing about the cost aspect of cloth nappies is that, unfortunately, they’re pretty addictive.
 I could spend soooo much more but my frugality and common sense holds me back…once you see a gorgeous print, design or colour on your little ones bum you want more!
 Look how gorgeous our washing line looks (sad I know)!